Leadership

 Josh Richardson, Fellow

-Lieutenant Colonel (Retired) Josh Richardson is a principal consultant with DEKRA North America, bringing 25+ years of leadership experience across a range of sectors including national security and defense, multi-national organizations, not-for-profit, and start-up ventures.
-He served for 23 years in the United States Army including operational assignments with the 75th Ranger Regiment, 82nd Airborne Division, and NATO Allied Rapid Reaction Corps, with leadership roles from the small unit to enterprise level.
-He led conventional and special operations forces in Iraq and Afghanistan, and later helped develop and implement policy that increased NATO readiness immediately following the Russian invasion of Ukraine in 2014.
+Lieutenant Colonel (ret.)
+Josh Richardson is a principal consultant with DEKRA North America, bringing more than 25 years of leadership experience across a range of sectors including national security and defense, multi-national organizations, not-for- profit, and start-up ventures.
+He served for 23 years in the United States Army including operational assignments with the 75 th Ranger Regiment, 82 nd Airborne Division, and NATO Allied Rapid Reaction Corps, with leadership roles from the small unit to enterprise levels.
+He led conventional and special operations forces in Iraq and Afghanistan and later helped develop and implement policy that increased NATO readiness immediately following the Russian invasion of Ukraine in 2014.

 He concluded his Army service at the United States Military Academy where he taught International Relations and Counterterrorism and served as the Superintendent’s Director of Strategic Communications.
 Following military retirement, he began consulting in the national defense and security sector while co-founding a start-up focused on geostrategic risk and leadership advisory.